RD-RegueiroEspino/M2/Bayesian_ML/readme.md

 ## Disclaimer

-The code was not reviewed and it might contain errors, for further information contact us.
+The code might contain errors, for further information or any question contact us on the mails above.